alex-53-8/alex-53-8/README.md

 analysis, architecture, design, and development.
 Applies Test-driven Development approach for delivering defect-free source code and Agile methodology for incremental feature delivery.

-Find me and contact me on https://www.linkedin.com/in/alexeylunkov/
+Find me and contact on https://www.linkedin.com/in/alexeylunkov/